Not ready to put your garden to bed just yet?

 By maximizing space and time, succession planting will help you maintain a continuous supply of garden goodies.

-Cold tolerant and quick maturing crops work particularly well for repeated plantings.
-Kale, arugula, broccoli, peas, carrots, beets, and radishes are all great choices.
+Cold-tolerant and quick-maturing crops work particularly well as repeat plantings.
+Kale, arugula, broccoli, peas, carrots, beets, and radishes are all top choices.

 Rotating crops is simply moving crops and related family members to different locations in the garden each season.